Measurement of the azimuthal anisotropy of charged particles in $\sqrt{s_{\mathrm{NN}}}=5.36$ TeV $^{16}$O$+^{16}$O and $^{20}$Ne$+^{20}$Ne collisions with the ATLAS detector: Systematic uncertainties

 \item \textbf{Event-mixing:} As mentioned before, the \tpc\ method uses event-mixing to account for detector acceptance effects.
 The nominal mixing matches events that are within a \zvtx\ separation of less than 20~mm.
 Alternate mixing criteria, where the matching is restricted to within 10~mm and relaxed to 200~mm are used, and the maximum variation in the results is included as a systematic uncertainty.
 This uncertainty is of order 1\% and only affects the \tpc\ and template-fit measurements.

 \item \textbf{Peripheral reference:} For the centrality-dependent measurements, the nominal template-fit procedure uses events more peripheral than 80\% for building the peripheral reference \cperi.
 For the multiplicity-dependent results, the peripheral references are built from events from the same collision system that have \nchrec\ less than 20.
 For evaluating uncertainties associated with the assumptions made in the template fit analysis, the centrality and multiplicity dependence measurements are repeated with the peripheral reference built from 5.02~\TeV\ \pp\ events with \nchrec\ less than 20, as was done in Ref.~\cite{HION-2019-03}.
 The difference between the results with this alternate choice of peripheral reference are included as a systematic uncertainty.
 This uncertainty is relevant only for the template-fit method.
+This uncertainty is the dominant contribution in peripheral centralities.
+In this region, the measured correlation, \ctwophi, becomes very similar in shape to the peripheral reference correlation, \cperi, used in Eq.
+4. As a result, the template decomposition becomes increasingly sensitive to small differences between the two, leading to a large relative uncertainty in the extracted \vn.

 \item \textbf{Flattening procedure:} The cumulant measurements use a flattening procedure to remove detector non-uniformities in $\phi$ ~\cite{HION-2017-02}.
 As a conservative estimate of the systematic related to the flattening procedure, the measurements were repeated with the flattening removed, and the resulting variations of $\sim0.25\%$ are included as a systematic uncertainty on the \vnfour. \end{enumerate}